Ensembl/EpiRR/README.md

 ## Access

-We have a prototype REST interface, included in the github repo.
-This has not been deployed yet - this documentation will be updated when it has been done.
+We have a REST interface available, hosted at EMBL-EBI - [www.ebi.ac.uk/vg/epirr](http://www.ebi.ac.uk/vg/epirr).
+The code is included in the github repo under `web/`.

-The REST interface will support the following use cases:
+The REST interface supports the following use cases:

 - fetch all current reference epigenomes
 - fetch specific version of a reference epigenome, including historic versions